 Who needs the zoo when you can go to the local pet shop and see the bunnies, guinea pigs and fish?
 We have spent quite some time naming every single moving thing in the shop before.
 The only problem is getting out without having to buy an animal, so far I have been lucky but I’m sure it’s only a matter of time…

-I hope some of these ideas help you survive the school holidays!
+I hope some of these ideas to keep kids entertained helps you survive the school holidays!
 What tips and tricks do you have up your sleeve to keep the children entertained?
 What are your favourite fun activities for kids?